mmiermans/solver2048/doc/building_solver2048.md

   2. Create symlink: `sudo ln -s ~/solver2048/webclient/public /var/www/html`
   3. Test this by visiting [http://localhost](http://localhost), where you should see an empty 2048 board
 6. Install the MySQL C development libraries: `sudo apt-get install libmysqlclient-dev`
-7. Build the game engine using the make command listed below, with the following adjustments:
+7. Build the solver using the make command listed below, with the following adjustments:
   1. Substitute username and password
   2. If necessary add `-DMYSQL_HOSTNAME="foo"`, `-DMYSQL_DATABASE="bar"` and/or `-DMYSQL_PORT=123` to `DEFS`.
 The defaults are "localhost", "solver2048" and 0, respectively.